Skip to content

 collection_url = f"{self.datalab_api_url}/collections/{collection_id}"

-collection = collection_resp.json()
+collection = self._get(collection_url)

-return collection["data"]
+return matching_groups[0]

 def create_collection(